MCinotti/mcinotti/README.md

-Musician, Developer, Engineer, and Technician with an eye for diagnostics, quality, simplicity and efficiency.

-- ⚡ Fun fact: *A severed foot is the ultimate stocking stuffer!*
+# ⚡ Fun fact: *A severed foot is the ultimate stocking stuffer!*